H-b8/slot-machine/README.md

 - All slot images were illustrated by the game's maker (Me)
 - To minimize clutter of an extra button or display area, the spin function is activated when a player clicks anywhere within the spinner section, and the amount of tokens won or lost during the current spin are rendered by highlighting the corresponding text in yellow
-- Like any other slot machine game, certain combinations of images result in wins/losses of varrying sizes
+- Like any other slot machine game, certain combinations of images result in wins/losses of varrying amounts
-- The player can continue to play for as long as they like so long as they keep inserting cash
+- The player can continue to play for as long as they like by inserting more money

 ### ICE BOX